 How to Make Sourdough Starter

 There are different schools of thought on how to create and refresh sourdough.

-Today I want to talk to you about my experience and the great satisfaction that this “living organism” manages to give me.
+Today I want to talk about my experience and the great satisfaction that this “living organism” can give me.

-Sourdough is nothing more than a simple dough of well-measured flour and water, left to ferment spontaneously with an “activator” (such as honey, apple pulp, or yogurt) to give the initial boost to the bacterial load.
-Unlike industrial brewer’s yeast, sourdough is a complex ecosystem of yeasts and lactic bacteria.
-This balance gives baked goods superior digestibility, an unmistakable aroma, and much longer preservation.
+Sourdough is nothing more than a simple dough of flour and water well measured, left to ferment spontaneously with an “activator” (such as honey, apple pulp, or yogurt) to give the initial boost to the bacterial load.
+Unlike commercial yeast, sourdough is a complex ecosystem of yeasts and lactic bacteria.
+This balance provides baked goods with superior digestibility, an unmistakable aroma, and a much longer shelf life.

-When starting to make sourdough starter, you need to have a lot of patience, especially in the initial phase, and follow all the refreshes regularly.
-All this will allow our dough to become strong and use it after 30 days; however, if you can’t wait that long, it is possible to use it after 15 days, but only if we have been regular with the refreshes.
-Now let’s see together how to make sourdough starter, the various tips and refreshes until it is ready for baking.
+When starting to make sourdough, you need to have a lot of patience, especially in the initial phase and follow all the refreshments regularly.
+This will allow our dough to become strong and be used after 30 days; however, if you can’t wait that long, you can use it after 15 days, but only if you have been regular with the refreshments.
+Now let’s see together how to make sourdough, the various tips, and refreshments until it is ready for baking.

+How to Make Sourdough Starter